Eric Drysdale

-Eric Drysdale (born March 20, 1969) is a writer for The Colbert Report, The Daily Show, The Late Show with Stephen Colbert, and Full Frontal with Samantha Bee.
+Eric Drysdale (born March 20, 1969) is an American writer for The Colbert Report, The Daily Show, The Late Show with Stephen Colbert, and Full Frontal with Samantha Bee.
 He has been nominated for twenty-one Emmys and won ten.
 In addition to TV writing, Drysdale has written and produced live shows at the Upright Citizens Brigade Theatre, and also performs stand-up.

 Career

 The Daily Show with Jon Stewart

 Drysdale worked as a writer and occasional on-screen actor for The Daily Show for six years, during which time he contributed to their coverage of the 2000 and 2004 elections.
 While there, he won five Emmy awards, two Peabody Awards, two Television Critics Association Awards, and an ASIFA animation award.
 He did collaborative work on America (The Book), in which he drew a facsimile of the "bill" from the Schoolhouse Rock! series.
 The caption added that he was never compensated for the drawing.